 This coffee is a village remedy to boost a man’s mojo manpower.
 Charles called it a soup torpedo.
 It is made from longjack which is the root and bark of a plant.
 The bone marrow is also good for virility.
 A woman maintains a supple figure by drinking a tea made from kacip fatimah.

-Apam balik is an upside pancake that looks like a taco and tastes like a fortune cookie.
-The used to be sold in food stalls until they were banned.
+Apam balik is an upside down pancake that looks like a taco and tastes like a fortune cookie.
+They used to be sold in food stalls until they were banned.
 Now he uses a food truck!!

 Our last stop is in Chinatown where we have Curry Laksa.
 I sat on a little stool and needed to scoot in.
 The leg of the stool buckled and I fell over backwards.
 It was slow motion and I landed on my cushy backpack more embarrassed than anything.
 They were quick to help me up.
 I learned quickly to say thank you in Chinese.
 Shei shei ni pronounced shea shea knee.